willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

 Week of 14th – 17th December

   - I have persuaded the base quality score recalibration scripts to run for the 1st iteration of the bootstrap.
 The sequence files needed dramatically different amounts of time/memory for the run, but that doesn't explain all of the crashes...
+  - After discussion with JG, we're going to take a look at Fst at smaller window sizes.
+Now running at:
+    + 5kbp window -- 5kbp step
+    + 10kbp window -- 10kbp step
+    + 10kbp window -- 5kbp step
+  - some bug fixes for vcf-merge post bootstrap